What to Do If Your Business Loan Application Was Declined

-What You Should Do if Your Business Loan Application Was Declined:
+7 Steps to Take If Your Business Loan Application Was Declined:

 1. Determine Why You Were Denied

-2. Improve Your Credit Score
+2. Improve Your Credit Scores

-Studies show that many business owners are unfamiliar with their scores.
-Just like a personal FICO score, your business credit score rates your firm’s creditworthiness based on factors like payment history.
-Improve it by applying for credit cards in the firm’s name, and working with vendors who report payments.
-Avoid funding your business through personal credit lines, which do not contribute to your business credit history.
+Studies show that many small business owners are unfamiliar with their scores.
+Just like a personal FICO score, your business credit score rates your firm’s credit based on factors like payment history.
+Improve it by applying for credit cards in the firm’s name and working with vendors who report payments.
+Avoid funding your business through personal loans, which don’t contribute to your business credit history.

-3. Find Another Lender
+3. Find Another Financing Lender

 If your loan application was rejected by a bank, find a lender who will be more receptive.
 There are countless online lenders who are more willing to work with startups or small businesses than traditional lending institutions.
 They may even offer loan products better suited to your business’s situation.

-4. Apply for a Different Product
+4. Apply for a Different Financing Option

 If your business is struggling with working capital, a term loan may not be your best bet.
-You may find the lender is more willing to extend your company a smaller line of revolving credit, rather than a large lump sum.
+You may find the lender is willing to provide you with a smaller line of revolving credit instead.
 Lines of credit are generally easier to qualify for than term loans given their short-term nature.

 5. Get an SBA Loan